netdata/netdata/docs/step-by-step/step-05.md

 -   `average`: Calculate the average of all the metrics collected.
 -   `-1m`: Use metrics from 1 minute ago until now to calculate that average.
--   `percentage`: Clarify that we're calculating a percentage of RAM usage.
+-   `percentage`: Clarify that you want to calculate a percentage of RAM usage.
 -   `of used`: Specify which dimension (`used`) on the `system.ram` chart you want to monitor with this entity.

-In other words, we're talking 1 minute's worth of metrics from the `used` dimension on the `system.ram` chart, calculating their average, and returning it as a percentage.
+In other words, you're taking 1 minute's worth of metrics from the `used` dimension on the `system.ram` chart, calculating their average, and returning it as a percentage.

-We can move on to the `units` line, which lets Netdata know that we're working with a percentage and not an absolute unit.
+You can move on to the `units` line, which lets Netdata know that we're working with a percentage and not an absolute unit.

 ```yaml
  units: %
 ```

-Next, we have the `every` line, which tells Netdata how often to perform the calculation you've specified in the `lookup` line.
-For certain alarms, you might want to use a shorter duration, which you can specify using values like '10s`.
+Next, the `every` line tells Netdata how often to perform the calculation you specified in the `lookup` line.
+For certain alarms, you might want to use a shorter duration, which you can specify using values like `10s`.

 ```yaml
  every: 1m
 ```

 We'll put the next two lines—`warn` and `crit`—together.
 In these lines, you declare at which percentage you want to trigger a warning or critical alarm.
-Notice the variable `$this`, which carries the average RAM usage calculated by the `lookup` line.
-As you can see, we're setting off a warning if that average goes above 80%, and a critical alert if it's above 90%.
+Notice the variable `$this`, which is the value calculated by the `lookup` line.
+These lines will trigger a warning if that average RAM useag average goes above 80%, and a critical alert if it's above 90%.

 ```yaml
   warn: $this > 80
   crit: $this > 90
 ```

-We'll finish off with the `info` line.
-This line creates a description of the alarm that will then appear in any [notification](#enable-netdatas-notification-systems) you set up.
-It doesn't change the behavior, and it's optional, but it's useful to have, so you or your colleagues know what you created.
-Think of it as documentation for a health entity!
+Finish off with the `info` line, which creates a description of the alarm that will then appear in any [notification](#enable-netdatas-notification-systems) you set up.
+This line is optional, but it has value—think of it as documentation for a health entity!

 ```yaml
   info: The percentage of RAM being used by the system.
 ```

-Here's what the entity looks like in full (note the alignment of the colons—that's why we indent!):
+Here's what the entity looks like in full.
+Now you can see why we indented the lines, too.

 ```yaml
  alarm: ram_usage